What is the latest update in the AI safety market?

 How fast will the AI safety market grow in the future?

-We estimate the AI safety market will grow at approximately 25% per year from 2026 through 2030.
+We expect the AI safety market to grow at about 25% per year from 2026 through 2030, sitting between the aggressive governance-only forecasts (35-45%) and the slower broad risk management rates (12-13%).

 In our AI safety market deck, we answer all the common questions from investors and entrepreneurs